Skip to content

 Role assignment paths:

-• Purview Data Security AI Viewer and Purview Data Security AI Content Viewer: Assigned via Microsoft Purview portal > Settings > Roles and scopes > Role groups
+• Data Security Viewers, Purview Data Security AI Viewer, Purview Data Security AI Content Viewer, Data Security AI Admins, and Data Security Management: assigned via Microsoft Purview portal > Settings > Roles and scopes > Role groups

-These roles follow the least-privilege principle: assign AI Viewer to any compliance team member who monitors AI activity, AI Content Viewer only to personnel authorized to review prompt and response content for investigation purposes, and AI Administrator only to the Copilot governance lead responsible for policy configuration.
+These roles follow the least-privilege principle: assign Data Security Viewer or AI Viewer for monitoring, AI Content Viewer only to personnel authorized to review prompt and response content for investigation purposes, Data Security AI Admins only to personnel administering Copilot DLP policies, and AI Administrator only where Entra AI administration or AI-data view-only coverage is required.

 Copilot Surface Coverage